Nitish950/NITISH-SWAMI-PORTFOLIO/README.md

 * Worked with pandas to carry out initial analysis
 * Carried out data cleaning by removing outliers and incorrect data
 * Used seaborn and matplotlib libraries for visualization
-* Utilized Sklearn and KMeans for clustering of the dataset.
+* Utilized Sklearn and KMeans for clustering of the dataset
 * Calculated BMI and it's relation with CVD and age
 * Established relation between CVD and alcohol consumption in males and females